 Presentations to Other Groups – slide presentations on aspects of Sandy local history are given to other local groups as appropriate.

 Current Research – a log is kept of all the ongoing but as yet unpublished research of which we are aware.
-As at March 2019 this included around 25 items, some at the embryo stage and others complete, and including (in no particular order) Sandy Town Bowling Club, Gilbys and its neighbours, Sandy Conservative Club, Sandy in the 1930’s, Sandy Gas Works, Sandy Foundation Stones, the Sand Hills, the Sandy Show (an update), Sandy Church, an Evacuee in Sandy, and Gunns Bakery.
+As at January 2020 this included around 25 items, some at the embryo stage and others complete, and including (in no particular order) Sandy Mill and the Mill Pools, Sandy Nursing Association, Sandy Allotments, Sandy in the 1930’s, Sandy Gas Works, Sandy Foundation Stones, the Sand Hills, the Sandy Show (an update), Sandy Church, an Evacuee in Sandy, and Gunns Bakery.

 A Museum for Sandy – a long term objective for SHRG is creation and operation of a museum for Sandy, facilitating proper storage and display of our postcards, photographs, maps, books, and artefacts, and providing an educational, research, and general interest resource for Sandy residents, visitors, and students.
 This is a major project which requires substantial resources of money, time, and expertise to bring it to fruition.
 Currently these resources do not exist, but if you are interested and would like to help, we would be delighted to hear from you.